-Power of attorney form
+Power of Attorney Form

-General Power of Attorney of [Client.FirstName][Client.LastName]
+General Power of Attorney of [Attorney.FirstName][Attorney.LastName]

 I confer upon my Attorney-in-Fact the power to act on my behalf, as if I were present, and to exercise or perform the acts or powers I have designated with my initials as set forth below.
 The Attorney-in-Fact is not permitted to conduct activities that I have not initiated unless I have initiated the section that authorizes all of the above activities to be conducted.

 I designate my Attorney-in-Fact to act on my behalf in regard to all real property in my name, including but not limited to the signing of documents on my behalf pertaining to any and all real estate or real property.
 This includes but is not limited to the purchase, sale, exchange, rent collection, mortgage, or lease in regards to my real estate property.
 The Attorney-in-Fact is empowered to execute real property legal documents such as deeds, transfers, mortgages, leases, releases, and any other document as it relates to real estate.

 The Attorney-in-Fact may make deposits and withdrawals, obtain bank statements, endorse checks, issue money orders, or otherwise handle banking documents made payable to my person.
 The Attorney-in-Fact is empowered to access any safe deposit box in my name, including its contents, as well as create or deliver financial statements as needed from the bank or financial institution.
 The Attorney-in-Fact is also empowered to borrow money from a bank or financial institution on my behalf and to manage any and all aspects of the loan process.